 What exactly do we mean by a fake wallet?
-It’s a decoy – the purpose of which is to fool a mugger or pickpocket into stealing it rather than taking your real wallet.
+It’s a decoy – and sometimes called a mugger’s wallet.
+The purpose of which is to fool a mugger or pickpocket into stealing the fake rather than taking your real wallet.

 The theory is this: if you’re ever threatened and told to hand over your wallet, you give up the decoy but your real stash is hidden elsewhere on your person (like in your money belt).